Individual homes/single family dwelling unit pricing

 Receive your Preliminary Certificate or EDGE Certification

-First, create your project using the EDGE software and complete a self-assessment by inputting your building design parameters.
+If you like, you can begin your self-assessment by entering information about your building’s design parameters and efficiency measures.
 Check out the EDGE user guides and submission templates for more information.

 Individuals on your project team will be called on to fill certain roles throughout the EDGE certification process.
 Here's a rundown of who does what: